 xyryn

-Lieutenant Colonel
+- Lieutenant Colonel

-xyryn wrote:Or, you could take the Rylothian view...we have our problems; the Republic did nothing, the Empire did nothing. /pshrug
+One cannot forget apathy.
+The single most powerful force in the universe.xyryn wrote:Or, you could take the Rylothian view...we have our problems; the Republic did nothing, the Empire did nothing. /pshrug

 A person who obtains pure apathy cannot be beaten.
 Nothing can derail the diabolical speach and make an evil ruler of the galaxy walk away confused and wondering where his plan went wrong like a simple one word response of "meh... ".